trohat/AdventOfCode2019/README.md

 * countPythagoras *(counts the hypotenuse of a right-angled triangle)* - day 10

 * factorizeToPrimes *(factorizes number to primes - rozloží číslo na prvočísla)* - day 12

+* myOwnTimesAndModulo *(counts the result of a * b % c, if there is a risk of overflowing MAX_SAFE_INTEGER)* - day 22

+ * computeExtendedEuclides *(counts result of extended Eucleidean algorithm - useful for inverse modulo of product)* - day 22